Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-2.md

 description: Computer visualized 3D rendered photos for interior designing
 ---

-1. If you cannot decide on the design or colors whether what you chose would look good or could look better, we can provide you with a realistic 3D photo of your space to visualize the outcome beforehand.
+1. If you cannot decide on the design, tile pattern or colors whether what you selected would look good or could look better, we can provide you with a realistic 3D computer generated photo of your space to visualize the outcome beforehand, simply sending us your request and details online.

 What do we need you to provide us?
 - Send us the measurements of the area (or floorplan if you have)